MelanthaChen/ForrestGumpWeb/README.md

 ## External CSS

 All styling is managed through the external CSS file `style.css`, which includes rules for layout, colors, typography, and responsive design.

+!!The Trailer is too large to upload to the Github